maddc0de/learning-journey-at-makers/week1/README.md

 ## Useful Tips

-* In Rspec, The purpose of “describe” is to wrap a set of tests against one functionality while “context” is to wrap a set of tests against one functionality under the same state.
+* In RSpec, The purpose of “describe” is to wrap a set of tests against one functionality while “context” is to wrap a set of tests against one functionality under the same state.

-* require_relative ‘path/to/folder’ is more robust than require keyword
+* `require_relative` ‘path/to/folder’ is more robust than `require` keyword

-* Referential transparency - important practice and concept!
+* Referential transparency - important practice and concept